-- Children younger than age 2 should not use fluoride toothpaste.
-But after that age, they should use a pea-size amount of fluoride toothpaste.
+- Children younger than 2 years old should not use fluoride toothpaste without first consulting a doctor or dentist.
+But after that age, they should use a pea-size amount of fluoride toothpaste and brush their teeth twice a day.
 Make sure they spit the toothpaste out instead of swallowing it.
 A fluoride varnish can be applied by a dentist as soon as a child’s first tooth appears.
 If a child’s drinking water is not fluoridated, parents can speak with the child’s dentist about oral fluoride supplements, if needed.

 - Talk to the Dentist About Dental Sealants

 - A dentist can also apply dental sealants to your child’s teeth.
 Dental sealants are thin coatings that are painted on the chewing surfaces of the molars.
 They block germs and food, thereby acting as a protective shield.
 Dental sealants can protect against 80 percent of cavities for two years and 50 percent of cavities for up to four years.

 Seniors are likely to suffer from oral health problems that occur with the natural aging process.
 Also, some seniors with disabilities, dementia or other health conditions might be unable to practice adequate hygiene, including proper dental care.

 Seniors are prone to tooth loss, tooth sensitivity, gum disease, inflammation of gum tissue, tooth decay and discoloration, dry mouth, oral thrush, and oral cancer.

 - Poor diet